zachnagatani/findUserAddress/README.md

 ## Usage
 1. Go get your Google Maps API key [here](https://developers.google.com/maps/documentation/geocoding/get-api-key)
-2. Download main.js and place it in your own project, or just use it as a guide.
+2. Download or copy and paste app/scripts/main.js and place it in your own project.
 3. Update the `var output = $('#address')` variable with your own input's id.
 Vanilla JS's `document.getElementById('address')` can also be used.
 4. In our fetch, jQuery's `.val()` is used to update the input; if updating a div, please use jQuery's `.html()`, and if using Vanilla JS, other properties will have to be used, such as `.value` or `.innerHTML`.
 5. Whatever input or div you specified as your output will be updated with the user's address (assuming everything resolved correctly!)